 10. Don’t stay in the town centre

-The aforementioned Ayasoluk Castle, Basilica of St. John and Isa Bey Mosque are all just a few minutes’ walk from the hotel.
+The aforementioned Ayasoluk Castle, Basilica of St. John and Isa Bey Mosque are all just a few minutes from the hotel by foot.
 There are some restaurants in the area and the main town is only a 10-minute walk away.

 Where: We chose to stay at Akay Hotel, which is situated perfectly for visiting Ephesus as well as the other points of interest around Selçuk.
 It is close to Ayasoluk Castle, Basilica of St. John and Isa Bey Mosque, and just a 10-minute walk from the town centre and railway station.